Acupuncture frequently asked questions

 1x week till 50% improvement, then every other week, then once a month.

 At least monthly and especially before travel, during seasonal changes, or times of higher stress.

 1x week until a normal cycle is established, then every other week until patient experiences 2 normal menstrual cycles.This is followed by monthly –

 |Chronic conditions with poor prognosis (ie. degenerative conditions- MS, Parkinson’s, diabetic neuropathy, fibromyalgia, osteoporosis, arthritis, etc.)

 Can I receive acupuncture if I am pregnant?

-At Heart & Hands, we think Community Acupuncture is an ideal therapy for therapeutic and preventative measures throughout the pregnancy journey.
+At Heart & Hands, we think Community Acupuncture is an ideal therapy as a minimally invasive, drug-free and traditional for of treatment throughout the pregnancy journey.

 Modified treatments are extremely helpful for supporting pre and post-natal conditions.
 Midwives and other medical professionals commonly recommend acupuncture for a variety of issues including: